-Deposits in pipes, taps and containers give the coffee a bad taste.
+Deposits in pipes, taps, and containers give the coffee a bad taste.

-2. Improper dosing of coffee
+2. Improper Dosing of Coffee

 Check that the correct amount of coffee is used and that the machine delivers the amount of water specified.